NickLaufer/NSSA-Lab-3/README.md

 ## *PortScanning:*

 PortScanning is a Bash script that tests if given ports are accepting TCP connections.
 Given a start and end IP address and start and end port number, the script iteratively tests connections to ports.
+User prompts gather the inputs, no file input necessary.